KakoMirai/CTF_analyzation/Reports/Analysation/README.md

+This report is part of a Haaga-Helia UAS security management course and is done by two students.
+This is a analyzation of a vulnerability used in a HackTheBox machine called "Laboratory".
+You can read the detailed write up about the now retired machine and see how this vulnerability could be used to attack a company.
+This report will take a closer look about the exploit named CVE-2020-10086.

 # Analyzation of CVE-2020-10086
 The exploit named CVE-2020-10086 is a arbitrary file read exploit in Gitlab that allows the attacker to read arbitrary files on the server.
 This includes tokens, private data, configs and etc.
 This exploit is can be found on the Gitlab versions 10.4 through to 12.8.1 on the Community Edition (CE) and Enterprise Edition (EE).